Peter Durant: Elections

-2010 election and 2011 special election
+2010 regular and 2011 special

 The 2010 election for the 6th Worcester seat resulted in an exact tie between Durant and Democratic incumbent Geraldo Alicea.
 A special election for the seat was scheduled for May 10, 2011.
 Alicea was allowed to hold the seat until the results of the new election.

 Durant won the special election by 56 votes (3,325 votes to Alicea's 3,269).